Issam Zahreddine

 Issam Jad'aan Zahreddine (عِصَام جَدْعَان زَهْر الدِّين, 9 September 1961 – 18 October 2017; also transliterated as Zaher Eldin or Zaher al-Deen) was a Syrian military officer and former commander of the Syrian Republican Guard.
 He played a major role in the Syrian Civil War, leading Syrian government forces on several fronts.
-His most prominent role was the leadership of the surrounded Syrian forces during the over three-year long siege of Deir ez-Zor.
+His most prominent role was the leadership of the surrounded Syrian forces during the over three-year long siege of Deir ez-Zor by ISIS.
 On 18 October 2017, Zahreddine was killed by a land mine explosion during operations against the Islamic State on Saqr island in Deir ez-Zor.

 Background

 Zahreddine was born in the small rural village of Tarba in the As-Suwayda Governorate in 1961.
 A member of the Druze religious community, he was commissioned as an officer in the Airborne (Special Forces) Armoured units in 1982.
 Before that he served in the Baath Party's People's Militia (Popular Militia) as a conscript from 1980 to 1982.
 In 1987, he was inducted into the Republican Guard as an Armoured and Mechanized Units' officer.